 But what about those who are physically disabled e.g. wheelchair bound, visually impaired, severely obese or underweight, neuromuscular impairments, etc.- people who maybe targets of bullying because of their uniqueness?
 (Conversely, what if the bully happens to be a person of one of the aforementioned groups?)
 A person does not have to be physically strong to be strong.

-Genuine self confidence comes from a deep rooted and unwavering sense of self-worth.
-If you believe in yourself, bullies maybe less inclined to harass you because they will not be able to arouse you to fear.
+Genuine confidence comes from a deep rooted and unwavering sense of worth.
+This worth comes from a belief in God's love for you and that He has plans for your future.
+When you have this, bullies maybe less inclined to harass you because they will not be able to arouse you to fear.

 That being said, some people will still pick on you or attempt to gradually increase the level and degree of harassment.
 Such is the case when dealing with persons who want to break you.
 These people do not go away so easily but that doesn't mean that they can not be defeated.

 The key to defeating a bully is to always remember that your life is valuable, it is the single most precious gift that you will ever receive and as such you have a responsibility to develop your life to its fullest potential.
-Your life is your own, it does not belong to the bully or anyone else.
-Therefore, think about the things you want to accomplish in your life, and make a promise to yourself that you will fulfill those plans.
+Your life belongs to God, it doesn't belong to the bully or anyone else.
+God made you just a little lower than the angels which means you have incredible value in God's eyes.
+Therefore, think about the things you want to accomplish in the service of God, and make a promise to Him asking that He empower you to fulfill those plans.

 The reason why you have those goals is because you already know that your life is important and that you deserve to succeed.
-So when you focus on what you want to do- always remaining cognizant of your self-worth- you know that you have what it takes to overcome any obstacle.
+So when you focus on what God wants you to do- always remaining cognizant of your worth to Him - you know that you have what it takes to overcome any obstacle.
 The bully is unhappy in his/her life, even if they may appear to be popular in school or at work something is missing in their lives and character.

 No person is superior or inferior to another person, no one is better or worse than another.
-No matter how bad things get, no matter what names you are called or how you are treated, you must always remember your self worth.
-You were not born to be sad, or to fail, wither away and die.
-Instead, all people are born to life, to know, to feel and to aspire for better things and to get what it is we set out to achieve.
+No matter how bad things get, no matter what names you are called or how you are treated, you must always remember you are loved.
+You were not created to be the constant brunt of harassment.
+Instead, all people are born to life, to know, to feel and to lead wondrous lives in the service of God.
 That is why you are you.

 In addition to the above, there are additional ways that you can do to protect yourself: